 Living with pelvic pain and the unknown timing of flare-ups and associated challenges leaves women feeling poorly understood by those around them.
 The frustration of having to cancel work or social plans because of a painful period or a pelvic pain flare-up leaves a woman feeling isolated, broken, and ‘not enough.’

-Beth Anne’s own wake-up call to the importance of pelvic health came on what was supposed to be one of the most joyous moments of her life: her wedding night.
-Having formerly grown up in the religious purity movement and therefore having chosen not to have sex until her wedding night, she was surprised and ashamed to discover that sex was painful.
+Beth Anne’s own wake-up call to the importance of pelvic health came from her own experiences of dyspareunia, painful periods, intermittent bladder leaking, and hip pain.
 She had always struggled with excessively painful periods up to this point, sometimes leaving her in a writhing mess on the floor in the bathroom at the hospital where she previously worked.
-At one point, doctors recommended Vicodin for her period pain, which she didn’t feel was a good idea, and which was also not getting to the root of the issue.
+At one point, doctors recommended Vicodin for her period pain, which she didn’t feel was getting to the root of the issue.

 It took several years for Beth Anne to understand why and how her story, including a major childhood kidney surgery with a resulting large scar, contributed to her experience of painful periods, painful sex, leaking, and hip issues as an adult.
 She was always ‘wired’ to recognize and engage healing not only on physical levels, but also on emotional, spiritual, and cultural levels, in a world that saw the body as a machine that could be fixed and replaced...unless it couldn't.
 She knew the body, her body, was so much more: a dynamic system that was supposed to be filled with joy and vitality.